Teach for the Reach

 The Riverside Presbyterian Day School administration team is committed to being knowledgeable, flexible and supportive to gifted students and their families.
 The administrative team works to know each student, his or her needs, and commits their expertise to support the gifted learners’ academic program.
 Even offering schedule adjustments when needed for accelerated subject level needs.
 The administration continually observes class lessons and provides staff professional development to promote best practice teaching.

 Riverside Presbyterian Day School is the teaching site for Gifted Endorsement Coursework offered to Independent School Teachers from the Jacksonville Area.
-Please contact Mrs. Leslie Prohaska, Director of Curriculum and Student Life, at email@example.com for further information.
+Please contact Mrs. Leslie Prohaska, Upper School Director/Curriculum Coordinator, at email@example.com for further information.

 Not all gifted learners are “autonomous gifted students” those that excel in all academic and physical activities.
 A heightened interest and ability in one academic area can pair with less confidence in another subject area.
 Special attention must also be paid to perfectionism, fears, self esteem issues, and sometimes a lack of motivation.
 Parenting a gifted student can have its unique challenges.
 Many parents feel ill-equipped to parent a child with such high intellect.
 At RPDS we understand these parental concerns and are available to assist you.
 Students attend weekly Chapel as well as Bible Guidance classes balancing the cognitive needs of gifted learners with instruction in empathy, and spirituality.
 For the sometimes highly empathetic gifted child these courses offer a sense of social responsibility and the desire to make the world a better place to live.
 Many times passions and interests emerge through the development of one’s own moral compass.